shahrokhx/StructuralAnalysis_ProgrammingProject/README.md

 ----
 ##### Acknowledgement:
-Special thanks to the course instructor, Prof. Rafi Muhanna at Georgia Tech for providing the advice and guidance towards designing and preparation of the materials.
+Special thanks to the course instructor, Prof. Rafi Muhanna at Georgia Tech for providing the advice and insights towards designing and preparation of the materials.